SUKOHI/Metaphor/README.md

 ###Retrieve value

-You can get values as you retrieve original value like this.
+You can get meta values as you retrieve original value like this.

     $item = \App\Item::find(1);
     echo $item->price;